ddprrt/ddprrt.github.io/_posts/2016-02-05-topconf-at.md

 extra.

 We will definitely take care of this issue the next time.
 With Chris not being a Linzer, it's hard for him to get to the right addresses on his own.
+This is something that we from the program commitee should've kept an eye on.
+Think about you organising a conference at some place you rarely be, relying on Google and some recommendations?
 We will hook him up with the right people to get some proper and delicious food the next time.
+We already have some providers in mind.

 The beer was excellent, though.